frostime/sy-query-view/README.md

 >
 > ​![image](assets/image-20241211194155-oc0yj5l.png)​
 >
-> In the "Examples" tab, you can copy the sample code from the text box and paste it into an embedded block to instantly see its effect.
+> In the "Examples" tab, you can<u> copy the sample code from the text box and paste it into an embedded block</u> to instantly see its effect.
 >
 > ​![image](assets/image-20241214152215-p163uhs.png)​